Adroiti/docs-for-code-review-tools/Cppcheck/redundantAssignInSwitch.md

 ## Description

-Variable `var` is reassigned a value before the old one has been used. `break;` missing?
+Variable is reassigned a value before the old one has been used. `break;` missing?

 ## Further Reading